 - Religious and cultural differences

-- Defining and ranking risks.
+- Defining and ranking risks

 Careful planning to prevent security incidence encompasses several themes.

-First, more generally, there are basics guidelines such as checking your vehicle and putting together a survival kit (warm clothes, a helmet, a duvet, first aid kit, water and food), assemble official documents, such as press cards and any relevant laissez-passer, not caring anything that could confuse people about your role as an observer, such as binoculars, signalling devices, military-style clothing or weapons.
+- First, more generally, there are basics guidelines such as checking your vehicle and putting together a survival kit (warm clothes, a helmet, a duvet, first aid kit, water and food), assemble official documents, such as press cards and any relevant laissez-passer, not carying anything that could confuse people about your role as an observer, such as binoculars, signalling devices, military-style clothing or weapons.
 Identify yourself as media.
 You can paint MEDIA or PRESS in large letters on the side and top of the vehicle/clothes.
-Nevertheless, check if it is a deterrent because, in some contexts, this will make you a target.
+Nevertheless, check if it is a deterrent because in some contexts, this will make you a target.

-Second, more practically, study the route map and stick to the planned route.
+- Second, more practically, study the route map and stick to the planned route.
 Stay in regular touch with the news desk or with other journalists.
 Don’t drive at night.
 Moreover, wear appropriate dark clothing since discretion is key.
-This also means that you should switch off your telephone and any cameras, radios and recorders.
+This also means that you should switch off your telephone and any cameras, radios, and recorders.
 If faced with searchlights, lie flat on the ground and wait for them to go off.
 Furthermore, checkpoints are roadblocks manned by guards, who may be regular troops or irregular forces such as bandits, rebels or militia.
-They may try to extort money or equipment or even seize the car or capture its occupants.
+They may try to extort money or equipment, or even seize the car and capture its occupants.
 Hence, checkpoints are an important danger to consider.
 When you approach an unidentified checkpoint, contact your news desk and give them your location or a convenient small electronic device that alerts rescue authorities in their search to locate people in distress.
-Further, always keep the doors locked and lower the window on the driver’s side slightly, just enough to talk to the guards.
+Furthermore, always keep the doors locked and lower the window on the driver’s side slightly, just enough to talk to the guards.
 Remove your sunglasses, keep your hands visible at all times and avoid sudden gestures.

-Lastly, in the event of heavy artillery fire and aerial bombardment, you need to protect yourself from the blast and also from the resulting shrapnel and fragments: Don’t panic, and instead of trying to run away, lie flat on the ground and crawl to the nearest safe place in order to protect yourself from the impact, for example in a hole in the ground or the centre of a building, in the stairwell and away from windows (to protect yourself from shattering glass).
+- Lastly, in the event of heavy artillery fire and aerial bombardment, you need to protect yourself from the blast and also from the resulting shrapnel and fragments: don’t panic, and instead of trying to run away, lie flat on the ground and crawl to the nearest safe place in order to protect yourself from the impact.
+For example in a hole in the ground or the centre of a building, in the stairwell and away from windows (to protect yourself from shattering glass).
 Do not use cellars or attics, which are prone to collapse.
 Make sure you have several exits to the outside.
 Remain flat on the ground and cover your head.